emilyyleung/photo-sifter/README.md

 As someone who enjoys capturing memories on a digital camera, I end up with hundreds to thousands of photos to process at one given time.
 Procrastination gets the best of me when thinking about the task at hand, but I also want to get them in the hands of family and friends as soon as possible.

-So instead of spending my spare time sifting through my most recent collection of photos, I used it to build this tool - hoping that it will pay off in the future 😅
+Instead of spending my spare time sifting through my most recent collection of photos, I used it to build this tool.
+My hope is that it will pay off in the future 😅

 ### Built With